ibraheemdev/boxcar/README.md

 --------------------------------------
 ```

-A buckets holds a number entries, as well as a lock used for initialization:
+A buckets holds a number entries, as well as a lock to guard againt concurrent initialization:

 ```text
 _____________